-In the audio, a voice which appears to be bin Laden's referred to the uprisings which began in the Maghreb region of North Africa.
+In the audio, a voice which appears to be bin Laden's referred to the wave of revolutions which began in the Maghreb region of North Africa.